 - Generalised anxiety disorder is where someone feels anxious about a number of things on most days over a long period of time – 6 months or more.

 - Phobias, including social phobia are when someone feels very fearful about a particular object or situation and it interferes with life.
-Examples are fear of attending social events, driving over bridges, or travelling on planes.
+Examples are fear of attending social events, driving across bridges, or travelling on planes.

 To find out more about anxiety disorders or get support, visit the websites below.